 - Provide funding for Business Continuity activities.

-- Annually review, update and approve the Business Continuity Plan (or plans) by Senior Leadership Team.
+- Annually review, update and approve the Business Continuity Plan (or plans) and Business Impact Analysis by Senior Leadership Team.

 - Provide training and undertake training exercises on the Business Continuity Plan each year.

 - Business Continuity (BC) – The ability for an organization to plan for and respond to emergency or major disruption to continue delivering products or services at acceptable predefined levels.

 - Business Continuity Plan (BCP) – A collection of documented procedures and resources that are developed, compiled and maintained, in readiness for use in the event of an emergency or major disruption.
 (Similar terms: Business Recovery Plan, Disaster Recovery Plan, and Recovery Plan)

 - Business Continuity Planning Team – A team responsible for the planning, development and implementation, and periodic review of the business continuity plan and projects.

 - Business Impact Analysis – A process that identifies and evaluates potential effects of an emergency or major disruption to business operations because of natural or man-made events.

 - Business Unit – A team of individuals organized to perform specific duties based on the functions performed within the organization.
 For example, Communications, Finance, IT, etc.

 - Emergency Response Team (ERT) – A team that prepares and responds to an emergency or major disruption.

 - Risk Register – A tool that is used to document the outcomes of a risk analysis.